-The Wytheville Planning Commission consists of six members, all of whom are residents and qualified voters in the Town of Wytheville, appointed by Town Council and a Council Member liaison.
+The Wytheville Planning Commission consists of seven members, which includes a Town Council liaison, all of whom are residents and qualified voters in the Town of Wytheville and appointed by Town Council.
 Commission members are appointed for a term of four years and may serve two consecutive terms in office.

 Current members of the Commission are: